dmidlo/histdata.com-tools/README.md

 compared and marked advisory rather than accepted by the normal freshness path.

-Every supported ASCII tick fingerprint also emits bounded `synthetic_constraints` for external generators.
+Every supported ASCII tick fingerprint also emits bounded `synthetic_constraints` for the deterministic reference-set generator.
 The protocol separates `defects_to_avoid`, `stylized_facts_to_preserve`, and `source_artifacts_to_parameterize`; records stable comparison modes and tolerances; and exposes advisory hints for session mix, spread regimes, gap